jaymell/photo_mapper/Readme.md

 To do:
 * Show which photo in list is currently selected
+* Center on selected pin when choosing picture on left, if applicable
 * Fix and remember fixes to mis-rotated photos
 * Remove photos that suck
 * Improve pin jittering